pulumi/docs/content/docs/reference/pkg/equinix-metal/device.md

 ---
 title: "Device"
-title_tag: "Resource Device | Package equinix-metal"
+title_tag: "Resource Device | Package Equinix Metal"
-meta_desc: "Explore the Device resource of the equinix-metal package, including examples, input properties, output properties, lookup functions, and supporting types.
+meta_desc: "Explore the Device resource of the Equinix Metal package, including examples, input properties, output properties, lookup functions, and supporting types.
 Provides an Equinix Metal device resource.
 This can be used to create,"
 ---